Internal structures in the category of right-preordered groups: The quasivariety of (right-)preordered groups

+However, the normalization of $\nabla$ is $(\Zz, \Nn)$, the object itself, and one can check that it commutes in the sense of Huq with itself as a subobject of itself, which is made clearer with the following diagram :

+The two triangles commute due to the fact that every monoid and group involved is commutative, turning $+$ into a morphism in $\crpogrp$.
+One could also refer to proposition 3.6. in \cite{CentrExtPOGrp} for a more general statement, that actually any right-preordered (and thus preordered) abelian group commutes with itself in the sense of Huq.

+We now go back to the $\sS\mhyphen$Smith-is-Huq property.
 It was proved in proposition 2.3.2., \cite{Schreiersplitepimorphismsinmonoidsandinsemirings}, that in the category $\cmon$ Schreier split epimorphisms are closed under composition.
-It follows immediately that $\sS$ is closed under composition in $\crpogrp$. $\sS$ also contains all product projections, we can think of them as being trivial semi-direct products.
-Applying theorem 4.2 of \cite{OntheSmithisHuqconditioninS-protomodularcategories}, we immediately get the $\sS$-Smith-is-Huq property for the category $\crpogrp$.
+It follows immediately that $\sS$ is closed under composition in $\crpogrp$. $\sS$ also contains all product projections, we can think of them as being $\sS\mhyphen$semi-direct products with trivial action.
+Applying theorem 4.2 of \cite{OntheSmithisHuqconditioninS-protomodularcategories}, we immediately get the $\sS$-Smith-is-Huq property for the category $\crpogrp$. \end{Example}